HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 {% include draft_content_note.md  content="page" %}

-This page documents a FHIR based approach for sending attachments for claims or prior authorization directly to a Payer.
-This transaction is use for both *solicited* and *unsolicited* attachments.   <span class="bg-danger" markdown="1">It is intended to be compliant with HIPAA Attachment rules for CMS and an alternative to the X12n 275 transaction.</span><!-- new-content -->
+This page documents a FHIR based approach to sending attachments for claims or prior authorization directly to a Payer.
+This transaction is used for both *solicited* and *unsolicited* attachments.   <span class="bg-danger" markdown="1">It is intended to be compliant with HIPAA Attachment rules for CMS and an alternative to the X12n 275 transaction.</span><!-- new-content -->

 ### `$submit-attachment` Operation